Learn how to make the trendy rolled ice cream at home in 10 minutes. Deceptively easy to make with tons of flavor options!

 - Roll up: Using a sharp spatula, press into the ice cream to make ice cream rolls.

 - Crush the mix-ins finely to make a thin layer for better ice cream rolls.

 - Keep the tray or ice cream machine as cold as possible to make the best ice cream rolls.

 - Make sure the base isn’t too thick or watery to freeze and roll your ice cream well.

 Like traditional ice cream, you can switch up the ice cream base to change the flavors!
 Here are some tested ideas:

-- Mint chocolate chip: Add 1/2 teaspoon of mint extract, a drop of green food coloring, and 1/4 cup chocolate chips.
+Mint chocolate chip: Add 1/2 teaspoon of mint extract, a drop of green food coloring, and 1/4 cup of chocolate chips.

-- To store: Put your rolled ice cream in a container and close the lid after covering the container with a plastic wrap.
+To store: Put your roll up ice cream in a container and close the lid after covering the container with plastic wrap.
 It’ll keep the ice cream fresh by blocking air into the container.
-Freshly made rolled ice cream will keep well for up to one week.
+Freshly made ice cream will keep well for up to one week.